jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Operators, literals *is* a special text code issue.
 It can be parallelized with language integration, actually.
 And if it can’t be put in one concept as it is now, then I might need to make a single concept that covers language integration altogehter.
 There are two ways to express parameters in text code: as a definition or as a procedure call.
 The declaration of a procedure can be expressed as freely as an operator or literal notation.
 The general form of a textual procedure call notation is nothing more than a standard operator notation for a procedure.

-• Mention that access operators are operator notations of the system procedures. • Explain what execution control text notation is (is it an operator notation?)
+- Mention that access operators are operator notations of the system procedures.
+- Explain what execution control text notation is (is it an operator notation?)

 Perhaps the standard procedure call notation, standard literal notation and standard procedure declaration can be put in the other sections, to be able to use them well explained.

 As for the other issues:

-Identifiers:
+- Identifiers:

-Move to the beginning of this book.
+    - Move to the beginning of this book.
 It’s a basic subject about naming symbols.

-Object structure:
+- Object structure:

-Move to Objects chapter.
+    - Move to Objects chapter.

-Procedure structure:
+- Procedure structure:

-`	`Move to Procedure chapter.
+    - Move to Procedure chapter.

-Execution control:
+- Execution control:

-`	`Move to Execution Control section
+    - Move to Execution Control section

-Access Operators:
+- Access Operators:

-`	`Introduce them in the access procedure section.
+    - Introduce them in the access procedure section.

-Access Controllers:
+- Access Controllers:

-`	`Move to Access Controllers section.
+    - Move to Access Controllers section.

 ##### Variable Amount of Arguments